How to Apply

 - Certain program specific and activity scholarships require a personal interview, audition or separate application.
 These requirements should be scheduled through the appropriate department before the application deadline.

-It is the student's responsibility to ensure that all required materials and documentation, such as complete transcripts and verification of ACT or SAT scores, accompany the completed scholarship application and are received by the Scholarship Office prior to the application deadline.
+It is the student's responsibility to ensure that all required materials and documentation, such as complete transcripts and verification of ACT or SAT scores, accompany the completed scholarship application and are uploaded into the Scholarship Application System prior to the application deadline.
 When possible, the Scholarship Office will attempt to notify the applicant of incomplete documentation.
 However, as a rule, the Scholarship Office cannot guarantee notification of incomplete scholarship files, especially when applications are received on or shortly before the deadline date.
 Students are encouraged to submit scholarship applications and required materials early in the process and to contact the Scholarship Office before the deadline date to verify receipt of all necessary materials and documentation.
-You may contact the office via e-mail at email@example.com, or call (806) 716-2219.
+You may contact the office at firstname.lastname@example.org, or call (806) 716-2219.

 Scholarship Application Deadlines